TVforME/EPG/README.md

 # 📺 EPG
 ***EPG*** (Electronic Program Guide) system written in Go using SQLite and web backend.

-This is NOT a complete turnkey project as yet.
-Its a roll-you-own concept to use with my repeater project.
+This is NOT a complete turnkey project simply a roll-you-own concept to use with my repeater project.
 [DATV Repeater](https://github.com/TVforME/Repeater)

+ # 🧠 My Goal

-1. Understnad the underly mechanisums to implement EPG and inject EIT into a DVB transport stream 🛰️
+1. Understnad the underly mechanisum in implementing A EPG and injecting the EIT into a running DVB transport stream 🛰️
-2. Play with SQLite backend using Go
+2. Use a SQLite database backend in Go
-3. implement a web backend to show current events and basic management.
+3. implement a web backend to show current events and basic management of the EPG and Repeaters operation remotely.
+Use TSL and proper security.

 I've since looked into CherryEPG as a subsitute EPG system however, I'll continual working on this GO version and support anyone whom has experience with EPG's and is able to assist with this project.